openalea/lpy/doc/user/turtle.rst

 *Filled polygons*
 -----------------

-Polygon can be drawn by using {} and positioning a series of dots ('.') in space, corresponding to the consecutive vertices of the polygon (A)
+Polygon can be drawn by using {} and positioning a series of dots ('.') in space, corresponding to the consecutive vertices of the polygon (Fig. A)

 Here, the instruction starts by positioning the first vertex of the polygon at the origin of the reference frame